Multiphase Gas Nature in the Sub-parsec Region of the Active Galactic Nuclei I: Dynamical Structures of Dusty and Dust-free Outflow: Results

-Let us see the formation process of the non-spherical multi-shell outflows in detail.
-Figure \ref{fig:44} shows the generation and propagation of a shell with regard to density, temperature, gas pressure force, and radiation force distributions.
-The time scale of the formation and propagation of one shell is roughly $\sim 100$ years, which is comparable to a rotational timescale ($\sim 150$ years) at $r \sim 0.1$ pc.
-Around the dust sublimation scale ($r \lesssim 0.04$ pc), the gas density and temperature are steepened by a shock with Mach number $\sim 2$, where the forces of the gas pressure ($|\bm{f}_{\text{pg}}| =\sqrt{|\bm{\nabla} P_{\text{g}}|^2}$) and radiation ($|\bm{f}_{\text{rad}}|$ of Eq.\ref{eq:radforce}) are contributed to the acceleration of outflows; these are shown by the dashed lines in Figure \ref{fig:44}.
+Let us see the formation process of the nonspherical multi-shell outflows in detail.
+Figure \ref{fig:44} shows the generation and propagation of a shell with regard to density, temperature, gas-pressure force, and radiation force distributions.
+The time scale of the formation and propagation of one shell is roughly $\sim 100$ yr, which is comparable to a rotational timescale ($\sim 150$ yr) at $r \sim 0.1$ pc.
+Around the dust sublimation scale ($r \lesssim 0.04$ pc), the gas density and temperature are steepened by a shock with Mach number $\sim 2$, where the forces of the gas pressure ($|\bm{f}_{\text{pg}}| =\sqrt{|\bm{\nabla} P_{\text{g}}|^2}$) and radiation ($|\bm{f}_{\text{rad}}|$ of Eq.\ref{eq:radforce}) contribute to the acceleration of outflows; these are shown by the dashed lines in Figure \ref{fig:44}.
 Beyond the dust sublimation radius, the expansion of the shock front is accelerated by the radiation force of the dust, which is greater than the gas pressure (Figure \ref{fig:43}).
-Furthermore, the effect of the anisotropic radiation transforms one shell from a spherical shape to an hourglass shape, thereby resulting in a lotus flower-like structure with multiple outflowing shells.
+Furthermore, the effect of the anisotropic radiation transforms one shell from a spherical shape to an hourglass shape, thereby resulting in a lotus-flower-like structure with multiple outflowing shells.

 According to the dust sublimation scale, the outflow associated with the expanding shells is driven by the radiation force and radiative heating.
 The left-half panel of Figure \ref{fig:43} shows the force balance between radiation ($|\bm{f}_{\text{rad}}|$) and gas pressure ($|\bm{f}_{\text{pg}}|$).
 In the region inside the sublimation radius (gray solid line), the gas pressure dominates the radiation force, and the gas outflow velocity is less than the escape velocity represented by the black arrows.
-This is in contrast to the outer region, where the gas velocity exceeds the escape velocity, represented by the white arrows around the sub-pc scale.
+This is in contrast to the outer region, where the gas velocity exceeds the escape velocity, represented by the white arrows around the sub-parsec scale.